-Danny Price begins his first year as the head baseball coach at Miami Dade College, a position previously held by such legends as Steve Hertz, Charlie Greene and Demie Mainieri.
+Danny Price is now apart of the legacy of being head baseball coach at Miami Dade College, a position previously held by such legends as Steve Hertz, Charlie Greene and Demie Mainieri.
 Price replaces Hertz, who was MDC's head coach for 26 years and retired after the 2010 season.

 Price is also a veteran of the dugout, having served as the head coach at Florida International University from 1980 to 2007.
 During that span, Price compiled a record of 1,086-597 and helped the program grow from Division II to Division I. He was named Trans America Athletic Conference Coach of the Year in 1991, 1995 and 1998.